 How exciting!!
-Your first international trip is scheduled and you cannot wait to pack and go.
-Love that feeling of the open adventure that awaits you.
+Your first international trip is scheduled, and you cannot wait to pack and go.
+I love that feeling of the open adventure that awaits you.

-As the world has changed in the past year, things are a bit more challenging and therefore a few precautionary measures need to be taken prior to that wonderful vacation that you have planned.
+As the world has changed in the past year, things are a bit more challenging, and therefore, a few international travel tips that need to be taken into consideration before that wonderful vacation you have planned.

-Depending on where you travel from and where you travel to, you must consult with the airline that you travel with as well as with your local government and the government of the country you are visiting.
+Depending on where you travel from and where you travel, you must consult with the airline you travel with, your local government, and the government of the country you visit.

 Take a picture with your phone and have a family member have a copy.
-Things are changing every day and it is better to be over protective than not.
+Things are changing daily, and it is better to be overprotective than not.

-Here is my list of tips for what you would want to do before boarding your plane to vacation.
+Here is my list of tips for what you want to do before boarding your plane for your international flights.

-Few things to do prior to leaving for your adventure
+Few things to do before leaving for your adventure

-1. Check in with your doctor to make sure you have all your vaccinations in order.
+1. Check in with your doctor to ensure your vaccinations are in order.